vinceimbat/vinceimbat/content/seeing the world clearly.md

 On the other hand, the poet is also reinforced by a knowledge of science and philosophy, because he is as interested to truth as he is to beauty.
 Truth is about **_"what is really there"_** not **_"what should be there"_**.
 Seeing **_"what is really there"_** is honest work, a beautiful work, a useful work—a work that scientists and philosophers are trained to do.
 And it is work that a true poet should also be interested to, as many poets of old have been: Empedocles, Rumi, Robert Frost, Ralph Waldo Emerson, Miguel de Unamuno, Paul Valéry, [and the list goes on and on](http://philosopherpoets.com/).

-Poetry is driven by a desire to see things clearly and to [[Doing Afternoon Fieldworks|report]] what one sees (and experiences) in the most beautiful way—in a way that the poet hopes could benefit others as well as himself.
+Poetry is driven by a desire to see things clearly and to [[doing afternoon fieldworks|report]] what one sees (and experiences) in the most beautiful way—in a way that the poet hopes could benefit others as well as himself.

 It's a noble vocation worthy to be pursued by all thinking human beings—not just by scientists, philosophers, and yes, poets.